findingmarbles/Retromat/README.md

 Attention: "activities_cn.php" also has to exist or it won't work.
 Fortunately it doesn't have to be translated ;)

 To test your translation of the "activities_*.php"-file you need a browser with JS enabled.

-(Alternatively you can save a local copy of index.html of the live Retromat and replace activities in the code of that local copy.)

 I'm aware that this is not super much information, so please don't hesitate to ask any questions.